How Lenses Can Help You To Take Better Photos

 Next episode

-How to look after lenses.
+How Do I Take Care Of My Camera Lenses?
 I want to cover this.
 It might be a quick episode, although I have said that before, haven’t I?
 I want to tell you how I look after my lenses, which have served me faithfully for many years.
 Yes, that is what I am going to do.

 Ask me a question.